kwansupp/kwansupp.github.io/pages/about.md

 {% include about_header.html %}

-Hi!
-I'm Kwan.
-I'm currently working as a software engineer in the Netherlands.
+I'm currently working as a software engineer in the Netherlands, doing R&D on innovative data solutions for process improvements.
+Before this, I've had some experience in web development and event organization & management.

 I have a broad background, having done a Bachelor of Science in Technology and Liberal Arts & Sciences at the University of Twente (University College).
 During my bachelor studies, I did my focus towards Biomedical Engineering and did a minor in BioRobotics.
 I also spent some time exploring graphics design and followed a sketching course for industrial design students.
 I've applied some of my design skills to create a cookbook!